CibotariuAlexia/CibotariuAlexia/README.md

 ## Hi there 👋
-## 🌱 I’m currently learning with the help of Github's and Microsoft's reosurces!
+## 🌱 I’m currently learning with the help of Github's and Microsoft's resources!

 <!--
 **CibotariuAlexia/CibotariuAlexia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.